End of the “flippers” era

 Source: The Edge Property Singapore

-Despite a challenging property market in 2014 and 2015, 94% of non-landed residential properties were still making an average profit of $455,000, or gain of 42%, and the holding period for these sellers was an average of 7.7 years.
+Despite a challenging property market in 2014 and 2015, 94% of non-landed residential properties were still making an average profit of $455,000, or a gain of 42%.
+The holding period for these sellers was an average of 7.7 years.

-Although the amount of unprofitable transactions increased from 2% between 2011 and 2013, to 6% in 2014 and 2015, they still barely had any impact to Singapore’s property market as they are still a small group among the property sellers.
+Although the amount of unprofitable transactions increased from 2% between 2011 and 2013 to 6% in 2014 and 2015.
+They still barely had any impact on Singapore’s property market.
+As they are still a small group among the property sellers.

 Singapore Property Flipping Chart